treasurenetprotocol/docs/docs/validators/quickStart/treasurenetd.md

 ### Options

-一些 treasurenetd 常用的 flag 如下：
+Some commonly used treasurenetd flags are as follows:

 | Option            | Description                                | Type   | Default Value    |
 | ----------------- | ------------------------------------------ | ------ | ---------------- | --------- | ------ | ------ | --------- | ---- |